xumingming/storm-wiki/Troubleshooting.md

  * Make sure the supervisor local dirs are independent (e.g., not sharing a local dir over NFS)
  * Try deleting the local dirs for the supervisors and restarting the daemons.
 Supervisors create a unique id for themselves and store it locally.
 When that id is copied to other nodes, Storm gets confused.

+### "Multiple defaults.yaml found" error

+Symptoms:

+ * When deploying a topology with "storm jar", you get this error

+Solution:

+ * You're most likely including the Storm jars inside your topology jar.
+When packaging your topology jar, don't include the Storm jars as Storm will put those on the classpath for you.

+### "NoSuchMethodError" when running storm jar

+Symptoms:

+ * When running storm jar, you get a cryptic "NoSuchMethodError"

+Solution:

+ * You're deploying your topology with a different version of Storm than you built your topology against.
+Make sure the storm client you use comes from the same version as the version you compiled your topology against.